cs0320-s24/server-amercede-czhan157/README.md

         https://github.com/cs0320-s24/server-amercede-czhan157
 # Design Choices
     Explain the relationships between classes/interfaces:
-        The end user can use LoadCSV, SearchCSV, and ViewCSV to obtain information relevant to the CSVs they are interested in.
+        The developer can input a file path to a CSV and then use LoadCSV, SearchCSV, and ViewCSV to obtain information relevant to the inputted CSVs.
 The CSVs must be loaded through LoadCSV prior to any API call to SearchCSV or ViewCSV.
-These endpoints use the CSVParser from the last sprint.
+These endpoints use the CSVParser and CSVSearchUtility from the last sprint.

         The CSV-specific classes also throw various error messages informing the user if something goes awry.
 We also created corresponding ENUMs to make these error messages more concise.
         We decided to make out main running folder in our server folder titled Server.
 This would call the